 Transportation, production and logistics

 Passenger and freight transportation face new challenges, linked to increase in transportation demand and the possibility of using various sources of data available in real time to optimize its management.
-With two contracts with the MOBIGIS society, we developed algorithms for multimodal passenger transportation.
+We are involved in an ANR project with Airbus and Dassault Aviation for assembly line scheduling problems.
 For freight transportation, we currently work on a door-to-door transportation context, notably with the DHL company.
-We also worked in the context of a contract with SNCF on routing of maintenance vehicles on railways.
-We also carry-out research on production planning and scheduling and supply chain management, with an industrial collaboration with FAGOR.
+We also carry-out research on production planning and scheduling and supply chain management, with an industrial collaboration with Volvo.

 Some publications on transportation production and logistics